By Patricia Decker

 Apple spokesman Steve Dowling said the company is declining to comment on the matter.

 San Francisco police spokesman Albie Esparza said he has not been able to find a record of a police report filed by the company for its loss.
-He said Sept.
-1 that police were awaiting a response from Apple.
+Esparza said Thursday morning that police were awaiting a response from Apple.